tizemrane/SEBC/challenges/challenges.md

 * Assign the issue to yourself and label it `started`
 * As user `raffles`, use `teragen` to generate a 51,200,000-record dataset into six files
     * Set the block size to 32 MB
-    * Name the target directory `tgen512m`
+    * Name the target directory `tgen512`
     * Use the `time` command to capture job duration
 * Put the following in the file `challenges/labs/4_teragen.md`
     * The full `teragen` command
     * The output of the `time` command
-    * The command and output of `hdfs dfs -ls /user/raffles/tgen512m`
+    * The command and output of `hdfs dfs -ls /user/raffles/tgen512`
     * Show how many blocks are associated with this directory
 * Push this work to your GitHub repo and label the Issue `submitted`
-* Assign the issue to both instructors
+* Assign the issue to the instructors

 ---
 <div style="page-break-after: always;"></div>